Henri Cartier-Bresson *

 Excellent example of using shapes while still working the magic of the decisive moment.

-Call me ignorant or uninformed I was shocked upon discovering that image was cropped (cropped in 35mm shape but severely cropped just the same), it is in many ways his most iconic image for many people.
+Call me ignorant or uninformed I was shocked upon discovering that the image was severely cropped (see book image below).
+It is in many ways his most iconic image.
 Maybe this is newer info, I have not kept up with all the writing on him.

 Most ambitious photographers (at least in respecting the myth of the un-cropped HCB image aesthetic) would reject such an image from a contact sheet in a millisecond.